By Rebecca Rudell

-In less than six months on the job at Alta Devices, Yanshu Li (BS/MS/PhD EE 2011/2014/2016; BA Math 2011) helped the solar power technology company break a world record.
+In less than six months on the job at Alta Devices, Yanshu Li (BA '11 Math, BS '11, MS '14, PhD '16 Electrical Engineering) helped the solar power technology company break a world record.

-Li was the project owner of the research type GaInP/GaAs dual-junction solar cell, in which he developed a new fabrication process and prototype design that reduced contact resistance and increased thermal endurance.
-His new designs and methods helped his employer break the world record efficiency on GaInP/GaAs dual-junction solar cells.
+Li was the project owner of the research type GaInP/ GaAs dual-junction solar cell, in which he developed a new fabrication process and prototype design that reduced contact resistance and increased thermal endurance.
+His new designs and methods helped his employer break the world record for efficiency on GaInP/GaAs dual-junction solar cells.

 “I gained a great deal of technical experience through my work at UB’s state-of-the-art cleanroom facilities, which prepared me well for my position as an R&D engineer at Alta,” said Li.
 “The professors in the electrical engineering department were very accessible and gave me a lot of guidance.”